24 Oz

 24 ounces equals 1.5 pounds.
 Exactly.
 No rounding.
 No fudge factor.

 The math is simple: there are 16 ounces in a pound.
-On the flip side, divide 24 by 16 and you get 1.
-5. That's it.
+And divide 24 by 16 and you get 1.
+That said, 5.
+That's it.
 That's the whole conversion.

 But here's the thing — nobody carries a calculator to the grocery store.
 And when you're halfway through a recipe or trying to figure out shipping costs, "divide by 16" isn't the first thought that pops into your head.